-So that got me thinking about all the ways that I adjust and adapt patterns for all the different projects I knit on a regular basis, and I wondered: could this be…MATH?
-I talked to our Curriculum Development folks (who, you will be happy to know, ARE devoted “math people”) and they assured me that, yes, it certainly is math, and not only that, I am actually using geometry, or even ALGEBRA, on a regular basis and don’t even know it.
+So that got me thinking about all the ways that I adjust and adapt patterns for all the different projects I knit on a regular basis, and I wondered: could this be…math?
+I talked to our Curriculum Development folks, and they assured me that, yes, it certainly is math, and not only that, I am actually using geometry, or even algebra, on a regular basis and don’t even know it.

 Besides the arithmetic I’ve already identified, here are some other ways I (apparently!) use higher math functions: